Skip to content

 LLM Guard sits between your application and its language model.
 It runs 15 input scanners on user prompts before they reach the model, and 20 output scanners on the model’s responses before they reach the user.

 Each scanner handles a specific risk: prompt injection, PII exposure, toxic language, secrets in code, and more.
 Scanners are modular.
-You pick which ones you need and configure them independently.

 The library works with any language model since it processes text, not model internals.
 It also ships with an API server mode for language-agnostic deployments.